HOGENT-Databases/DB2-Workshops/workshops/basic/solutions/basic-xtreme.md

     ```sql
     SELECT
      supplierID
-    ,COUNT(*) as "No. of Products" ​
+    ,COUNT(*) as "No. of Products"
-    FROM product​
+    FROM product
-    WHERE price < 100​
+    WHERE price < 100
-    GROUP BY supplierID​
+    GROUP BY supplierID
-    HAVING COUNT(supplierId) >= 10​
+    HAVING COUNT(supplierId) >= 10
     ORDER BY count(*) DESC;
     ```
 9. Count the number of workers (salary below 40.000), clerks (salary between 40.000 and 50.000 EUR) and managers (salary > 50000).
 Show 2 columns the name of the role and the amount of people in that role.
     ```sql
     SELECT
     CASE
-        WHEN salary < 40000 THEN 'Worker'  ​
+        WHEN salary < 40000 THEN 'Worker'
-        WHEN salary <= 50000 THEN 'Clerck'  ​
+        WHEN salary <= 50000 THEN 'Clerck'
         ELSE 'Manager'
     END AS 'Role'
-    , COUNT(salary) AS "Amount"​
+    , COUNT(salary) AS "Amount"
-    FROM employee​
+    FROM employee
-    GROUP BY ​
+    GROUP BY
     CASE
-        WHEN salary < 40000 THEN 'Worker'  ​
+        WHEN salary < 40000 THEN 'Worker'
-        WHEN salary <= 50000 THEN 'Clerck'  ​
+        WHEN salary <= 50000 THEN 'Clerck'
         ELSE 'Manager'
     END
     ```